 - E. Patient Care Facilities and Equipment. - 1.
-There shall be no more beds maintained in the building than the number of beds for which the hospital is licensed except in the case of a public disaster or national emergency and then only as a temporary measure.
-Licensable hospital bed means every patient care bed with the exception of bassinets and labor beds. - 2.
-No beds shall be made up in the hallway or on the floor except in case of emergency. - 3.
-Children under the age of sixteen (16) years shall not be cared for in a room with an unrelated adult patient. - 4.
+There shall be no more beds maintained in the building than the number of beds for which the hospital is licensed except in the case of a public disaster or national emergency and then only as a temporary measure. - 2.
+No beds shall be in the hallway or on the floor except in case of emergency. - 3.
+Children under the age of 16 years shall not be cared for in a room with an unrelated adult patient. - 4.
 Provisions shall be made for safe storage of patients' valuables. - 5.
 All facilities for cleaning and storage of patient care supplies and equipment shall be used only for the purpose for which they are designed. - 6.
-Thermometers shall not come in contact with more than one (1) patient without disinfection or proper covers.
+Thermometers shall not come in contact with more than one patient without disinfection or proper covers.
 The type of thermometer being used shall be identified. - 7.
 All single-use equipment used by a patient shall either be sent home with the patient at the time of discharge or destroyed.
 Single-use equipment shall not be reused. - 8.
 Only currently dated equipment and supplies shall be available for patient care.
 All equipment shall be kept clean and in good condition. - 9.
 Observation is a designated patient status as opposed to a designated area.
 Patients in observation status are those patients requiring periodic monitoring and assessment necessary to evaluate the patient's condition or to determine the need for possible admission to the hospital in an inpatient status.
-Usually observation status shall be for forty-eight (48) hours or less.
+Usually observation status shall be for 48 hours or less.